OpenGeoMetadata/opengeometadata.github.io/docs/upgrading.md

-**Considerations**
+**Considerations for Option #3**

-* This option is more likely to produce normalized, consistent values than Options 1 or 2.
+* more likely to produce normalized, consistent values than Options 1 or 2.

-* This option may be require extra dedicated staff time
+* may require extra dedicated staff time

-* It could be adjusted to work with the extracted metadata from standards files
+* could be adjusted to work with the extracted metadata from standards files